rpatterson/prunerr/README.rst

 includes:

 - Basic `Python "distribution"/project`_ metadata
-- A `Makefile`_ for local development build, test and maintenance tasks
+- A `Makefile`_ for local development, build, test, and maintenance
 - A target that formats all source, including `Black`_ for Python code style
 - A `kitchen sink linter configuration`_ for `Prospector`_ that runs all available Python code checks